No breakthrough likely in Naga peace talks before Christmas: Rio | Politics

 It inked the Framework Agreement with the NSCN-IM in August 2015 and the Agreed Position with NNPGs in November 2017.

-While NNPGs have agreed to accept a solution and continue the dialogue, the NSCN-IM has been rigid on its demand for a separate flag and constitution for the Nagas, which has been delaying a final solution to the decades-old talks.
+While NNPGs have agreed to accept a solution and continue the dialogue, the NSCN-IM has been rigid on its demand for a separate flag and constitution for the Nagas, which has been delaying a final solution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)